berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 Even if you don't know what Django means in this context, useful terms like this may lead to productive searches in the future.

-Some potentially interesting info lies in the page source, but there may be some lower hanging fruit on the /dev page.
+Some potentially interesting info lies in the page source, but there may be some lower hanging fruit on the /dev page.<br>
-It can be tempting to dive deeply into one aspect of a CTF right off the bat.
+It can be tempting to dive deeply into one aspect of a CTF right off the bat.<br>
-So far, my (somewhat limited) experience has shown that reconnaissance should focus on breadth before depth.
+So far, my (somewhat limited) experience has shown that reconnaissance should focus on breadth before depth.<br>